Can’t decide between pizza and burgers? Pizza burgers are the answer!

 How do you reheat pizza burgers?

-If pulling these out of the freezer, thaw them completely in the refrigerator and sprinkle with cheese.
-Broil 4 inches from the heat until heated through and the cheese is melted, about two minutes.
+If pulling these out of the freezer, thaw them completely in the refrigerator and sprinkle them with cheese if you haven’t done so already.
+Broil the pizza burgers 4 inches from the heat until they’re heated through and the cheese is melted, about two minutes.

 Pizza Burger Tips